+Okay, let's go on to some questions.
 H2D2, these are not the drugs you are looking for.

-Now if you don't get the joke, you probably have a social life.
+Now, if you don't get the joke, you probably have a social life.
 Let's move on to the question.

 The following statements pertain to H2 blockers.
+Pick the false statement.

 A, the H2 blockers are more potent and more effective than the antacids.

-C, irreversibly inactivate the hydrogen-potassium ATPase pump.
+B, they irreversibly inactivate the hydrogen potassium ATPase pump.

 C, cimetidine has antiandrogenic actions at high doses.

-And E, inhibits absorption of drugs like ketoconazole.
+Or D, they inhibit absorption of drugs like ketoconazole.

 Remember that H2 blockers do not irreversibly inactivate the hydrogen-potassium ATPase pump.

 That distinction lies with the proton pump inhibitors.

 Let's move on to another question.
-An 80 year old male with

 presents with severe gastroesophageal reflux after a large turkey dinner.
-The best

 The best choice for acute treatment in this individual is?

 Aluminium hydroxide?
-Magnesium oxide?
+Magnesium hydroxide?
 Calcium carbonate?

 Sodium bicarbonate?
 Or metoclopramide?

-Good, you chose magnesium oxide.
+Good, you chose magnesium hydroxide.

-So when you are looking at these agents, remember that aluminium oxide,
+So when you are looking at these agents, remember that aluminium hydroxide

 This guy already has constipation so maybe it's not a great choice.